 Image de French Press

-The French press coffee maker, also called a " French press ," owes its invention, as its name suggests, to two "Frenchies" who created it in 1852.
+The plunger coffee maker, also called " French press ", owes its invention, as its name suggests, to two "Frenchies" who created it in 1852.

-This infusion extraction method produces a full-bodied, powerful coffee with a silky texture.
+This infusion extraction method produces a full-bodied and powerful coffee with a silky texture.

 Materials needed